Discover the path to recovery from stimulant addiction and find the help you need at Harmony Ridge.

 - Medication-assisted treatment (MAT)

 Lasting anywhere between three months to over a year, outpatient treatment is for those who suffer from milder forms of addiction.
-More convenient than residential treatment, it allows individuals to attend recovery while still going home to their residence afterward.
-Those who participate in outpatient treatment are allowed 10 to 12 hours of weekly access to professional therapists and psychiatrists.
+More convenient than residential treatment, it allows individuals to attend stimulants rehab while still going home to their residence afterward.
+Those who participate in outpatient treatment in our stimulants addiction rehab center are allowed 10 to 12 hours of weekly access to professional therapists and psychiatrists.
 This form of care is often a great way to transition from the treatment facility to the outside world.

 Withdrawal is perhaps the worst part of the whole recovery process, and it can be a very discouraging experience.
 Some symptoms of withdrawal include the following: